tfelix/bestia-docs/content/docs/mechanics/bestia/master.md

 # Bestia Master

 The intro game tells players how to become a Bestia Master.
-They came into direct contact with an ephemeral mana crystal that changed their nature through magic and connected them to the mana currents.
-They are therefore receptive to the mana Rivers and are able to communicate with the beings that emerge from this mythical energy: **the Bestias**.
+They came into direct contact with an ephemeral mana crystal that changed their nature through magic and connected them to the mana flows.
+They are therefore receptive to the influence of mana and are able to communicate with the beings that emerge from this mythical energy: **the Bestias**.

 In areas with high mana concentration, so-called mini rift events are formed.
 At these neuralgic points, Bestia are materialized and enter the respective worlds.